ucsd-cse11-w22/ucsd-cse11-w22.github.io/_working/pa2.md

-- **Data**: A `Tweet` should contain the text content of the Tweet, a reference to the `User` who authored the tweet, the count of likes the tweet has, and a unique id for the Tweet.
+- **Data**: A `Tweet` should contain the text content of the Tweet, a reference to the `User` who authored the tweet, the count of likes the tweet has, and a unique id for the Tweet represented as a String.
 - **Constructor**: A standard constructor that takes a value for each field and initializes it
 - **Methods**: